Skip to content

 kubectl get superset my-superset -w

 Wait for PHASE: Running.
-You can also watch the lifecycle tasks:
+You can also inspect lifecycle task state on the parent:

 4. Access Superset